neii-enviro-mailbox/saas-catalogs-public/README.md

 ## Format

-Each map has a directory, in that directory there is:
+Each map has a directory.
+The directory name should map to it's `map-config` ID stored in Magda (eg `pacificmap` folder maps to `map-config-pacificmap`).

+The structure should follow:

 - an `in` folder for old v7/v8 catalogs
+- an `map-config` folder
-- `dev-map-config.json` - dev map-config
+- `map-config/dev.json` - dev map-config
-- `test-map-config.json` - test map-config
+- `map-config/test.json` - test map-config
-- `prod-map-config.json` - prod map-config
+- `map-config/prod.json` - prod map-config
 - `dev.json` - dev catalog
 - `test.json` - test catalog
 - `prod.json` - prod catalog